dbalsom/fluxfox/README.md

       with LZHUF compression.
 Version 1.x images may use a custom LZW implementation instead.
     * fluxfox currently only supports Version 2.x Teledisk images.
 It uses LZHUF decompression code from [retrocompressor](https://github.com/dfgordon/retrocompressor) by [dfgordon](https://github.com/dfgordon).
+* **ImageDisk** (IMD)
+    * ImageDisk is a format developed by Dave Dunfield as an open alternative to TeleDisk format images, although it has some encoding limitations.
 * **PCE Sector Image** (PSI)
     * One of several image formats developed by Hampa Hug for use with his emulator,  [PCE](http://www.hampa.ch/pce/).
       A flexible format based on RIFF-like data chunks.

-Eventually, fluxfox should be able to convert sector images to bitstream images, in cases where a physically impossible track has not been encoded.
-Certain parameters such as gap lengths could be configured.
+Perhaps the most advanced of all sector-based disk images, it has been used to encode a variety of copy-protected titles.

 ### Bitstream Disk Images